sikaeducation/curriculum/courses/102/standards/manage-file-systems-cli/README.md

-# Manage file systems on the command line
+# Manage File Systems On The Command Line

 ## Topics